MegaStrimp/Tales-from-Star-Dream-Spring-Breeze-Vault/Pages/TfSD SB - Enemies - Bronto Burt.md

 The enemy flies up and down without friction with a longer period.
 #### Circle Chase Close
 Same as [[TfSD SB - Enemies - Bronto Burt#Circle Chase|Circle Chase]] but the enemy can't change direction, and activates when the player exceeds their x position to the direction the enemy is facing.
+#### Circle Chase Double
+The enemy activates when the player exceeds their x position to the direction the enemy is facing, moves downward while following the player's direction, does a double circular move once it's y position reaches one tile under the player, and flies straight horizontally when the circle is done.